Tiraspol: Soviet Tiraspol

 In 1941, before the occupation, the newspaper Dnestrovskaya Pravda was founded by the Tiraspol City Council of popular deputies.
 This is the oldest periodical publication in the region.
 On 12 April 1944, the city was retaken by the Red Army and became again part of the Moldavian SSR.

 According to a 1991 figure by Moldova's Ministry of National Security (now the Security and Intelligence Service, SIS), of the 5,485 people who were sentenced to death in the territory of modern Moldova during totalitarian communist rule, over 4,000 of them were executed in Tiraspol, in the city's fortress, in 1937 and 1938 alone, during the Great Purge.

+Jewish community

+Tiraspol had a substantial Jewish community by the late nineteenth and early twentieth centuries.
+In 1926, 6,398 Jews lived in the city, comprising 29.1 percent of its population.
+During the Soviet period many Jewish residents worked as artisans, some of whom were organized into cooperatives.
+Two Yiddish-language schools operated in the city, including a vocational school.
+Migration from nearby villages and smaller towns contributed to the growth of the community during the interwar period.
+On the eve of the German invasion of the Soviet Union in 1941, approximately 12,000 Jews lived in Tiraspol, constituting about one-quarter of the city's population.